-Walker dismounted, secured the reins, and followed Andy.
-He winced at the prices, intending to save money for the next adventure after he tired of ranch work and before anyone who claimed to be friend or family betrayed his trust.
+Walker dismounted, secured the reins and followed Andy.
+He winced at the prices, intending to save money for the next adventure after he tired of ranch work—and before anyone claiming to be a friend betrayed his trust.
 A hat would cost him the remainder of his funds.

 “Hoosier, what size are you?”
 Andy motioned to the cashier.
 “Clyde, measure this boy’s head, would ya?”

 After a few minutes of negotiation, Andy handed a Stetson hat to Walker.
-“You eyed the black hat…but only bandits wear that color.
-Working men need light-colored to keep cool.
+“You eyed the black hat…but only bandits wear black.
+Working men need light-colored hats to keep cool.
 If you work out through August, the hat is yours.
-If not, you owe me two Lincolns.”
+If not, you owe me two five spots.”

-Two five-dollar notes with Abraham Lincoln’s picture.
+Walker knew the meaning of two five-dollar notes containing President Lincoln’s picture.
 “Thank you, sir.”
 Walker admired himself wearing the hat in the mirror.
 How Effie at one time would have liked to see him in a fine Stetson.
 Reading the words on the shoe brush the clerk gave him, he smiled.
 “If it’s from Herzstein’s, it’s correct.”

-“Hat should keep sun off your head and make it easier to cowboy,” Andy said while mounting his horse.
+“Hat should keep sun off your head.
+Make it easier to cowboy,” Andy patted his horse.

-Adjusting the Stetson, grateful for shade, Walker twisted the bill upward.
+Adjusting the Stetson and grateful for shade, Walker twisted the bill upward unsuccessfully.
 “What is the pay?”

 “Around forty bucks a month with bed and board, if ya work hard, break nothing, and stay out of trouble.”

-Not enough to develop wealth, but plenty to save and move him closer to his commitment to Mum that he’d finish college.
+Not enough to develop wealth, but plenty to save and move him closer to his commitment to Mum.
+He would finish college, eventually.

-“City boys, when they last, spend most of that going into town for baths before the dance.
-Or to stop in #126.”
+“City boys, when they last, spend most of their pay in town for baths before the dance.
+Or stop in #126.”
 Andy motioned.